-- Vulnerability in terms of biophysical risks: selected departments are in a structural food deficit situation due to climatic hazards ; - Difficulty of access to water: this criterion guides the project in areas where surface water are not sustainable, water tables are relatively deep (30 to 50 m) with speeds of at least 30 m /h; - Experience in irrigation: this criterion is measured by the amount of land developed.
-It allows to target intervention areas ; - Possibility of synergy and complementarity with other projects: This criterion allows for the mapping of ongoing projects in the regions and the activities they drive.
-Based on this mapping, the departments that will be selected for the PARR-CC are those in which there are fewer projects involved in the field of innovative irrigation and energy technologies.
+- Vulnerability in terms of biophysical risks: selected departments are in a structural food deficit situation due to climatic hazards; - Difficulty of access to water: this criterion guides the project in areas where surface water are not sustainable, water tables are relatively deep (30 to 50 m) with speeds of at least 30 m /h;

+- Experience in irrigation: this criterion is measured by the amount of land developed.
+It allows to target intervention areas ; - Not having any negative impact on a protected area: this criterion eliminates all the sub-projects that may have a negative impact on a protected area; - Not located in a known cultural heritage area or suspected to be sheltering a cultural heritage; - Non situé dans une zone connue ou soupsonnée comme abritant un patrimoine culturel - Possibility of synergy and complementarity with other projects: This criterion allows for the mapping of ongoing projects in the regions and the activities they drive.
+Based on this mapping, the departments that will be selected for the project are those in which there are fewer projects involved in the field of innovative irrigation and energy technologies.